Last updated: 3/5/2025

 – Behavioral problems including autism spectrum disorder and a variety of other characteristics

-Current therapies for TBRS involve management of symptoms.
-Genetic counseling may help to inform affected individuals and caregivers of the implications of TBRS, the risks associated with the syndrome and medical actions that may be needed.
-Creation of a treatment plan may aid in this process.
+Genetic counseling is recommended to help affected individuals and their family members understand the implications of TBRS, the risks associated with the syndrome and treatments that may be needed.

 Routine cardiovascular screening is suggested due to the increased frequency of heart conditions in patients with TBRS.
 Monitoring by a hematologist may be suggested due to the potential increased risk for acute myeloid leukemia (AML) and other blood conditions.